Axelb531/FMSN20/README.md

 2. Latitude for each location.
 3. Elevation in meters.
 4. Distance to closest coast.
-5.Distance to the Swedish coast.
+5. Distance to the Swedish coast.
 6. Distance to the Norwegian coast.

 Y and Y valid contains average temperatures at stations to use in the reconstruction and for validation.